 - You have not been convicted of any crime in the last 3 years (5 years for Domestic Violence (DV) charges).

-- It has been at least 3 years since you complied with the conditions of your sentence including probation and fines (5 years for DV cases).
+- It has been at least 3 years since you were released from jail or prison (5 years for DV cases).

-- Are not currently subject to a No-Contact Order and have not violated such an order in the last 5 years.
+- You are not currently subject to a No-Contact Order and have not violated such an order in the last 5 years.

 The New Hope Act and Felonies

 The New Hope Act makes it possible to vacate Second-Degree Robbery, Second-Degree Assault, and Third-Degree Assault charges, all of which used to be permanently prohibited as “Crimes Against Persons.”
-This is a big change to how you expunge your record in Washington state, but there are some limits.
+There are some limits, though.
 It is only possible to vacate these cases if the conviction did not involve a sexual motivation or a deadly weapon enhancement, and the crime was not committed against a police officer.